What is a BLDC MOTOR

 Both types of motors consist of a stator with permanent magnets or electromagnetic coils on the outside and a rotor with coil windings that can be powered by direct current on the inside.
 When the motor is powered by direct current, a magnetic field will be created within the stator, either attracting or repelling the magnets in the rotor.
 This causes the rotor to start spinning.

-To keep the rotor rotating, a commutator is needed, because the rotor would stop when it is in line with the magnetic forces in the stator.
+A commutator is needed to keep the rotor rotating, because the rotor would stop when it is in line with the magnetic forces in the stator.
 The commutator continuously switches the DC current through the windings, and thus switches the magnetic field too.
 This way, the rotor can keep rotating as long as the motor is powered.

 Differences bldc and dc motors